 The APA Practice Organization gained bipartisan support for House and Senate legislation that would extend eligibility for electronic health record incentive payments to mental, behavioral and substance use health professionals.
 As federal rules to implement the Health Information Technology for Economic and Clinical Health (HITECH) Act take effect, the APAPO is advocating for full inclusion of psychologists under the law’s incentive programs.
 Sen. Sheldon Whitehouse (D-RI) introduced legislation on March 10, 2011 to allow mental health practitioners and facilities to seek reimbursement for purchasing electronic health record-keeping systems (EHRs).
 Introduction of a companion bill by Rep. Tim Murphy (R-PA) was pending as of September 2011.

-If you are an APA member who is licensed by a state board of psychology and you haven’t yet paid your APAPO membership dues for the upcoming year, this is a reminder that you can do so online.
-Log in using your APA user ID and password, and click on “Renew Your Membership.”
+If you are an APA member who is licensed by a state board of psychology and you haven’t yet paid your APAPO membership dues for the upcoming year, this is a reminder that you can renew online.
 You can also call APA Membership Services at 1-800-374-2721.